Aspen Logo

 Season Pass Policies

-2023-2024 season passes are non-transferable and subject to fines if misused.
-A person may only have one Aspen Snowmass season pass per season, not including Ikon or The Mountain Collective Passes.
+2026-2027 season passes are non-transferable and subject to fines if misused.
+A person may only have one Aspen Snowmass season pass per season, not including Ikon, The Mountain Collective Passes or the Uphill Pass.
 Subject to all terms and conditions of the pass agreement, season passes offer access to our four mountains when they are open and operating to the public.
 We are skiers at heart who want to ski every day we are able.
 However, Aspen Snowmass makes no guarantees about season length, opening and closing dates, or that the mountains will all be open every day.

 Circumstances, including snow, wind, avalanche, weather conditions, health concerns, public safety, or other unforeseeable circumstances beyond our control may cause us to limit access to our mountains for a period of time.
 When access is limited for any reason, you may not be able to utilize your pass.